 Research grants and prizes

-- Ritter has provided, coordinated, and developed various courses at both the undergraduate (Bachelor Psychology, Bachelor Business Administration), graduate (Master Marketing, Master Behaviour Change, Research Master) and post-master (Innoveren door Creatief Denken) level on a broad range of topics (e.g., Creativity, Innovation, Consumer behaviour, Marketing, Business Administration, Social influence, Behaviour change).
+- Simone Ritter has provided, coordinated, and developed various courses at both the undergraduate (Bachelor Psychology, Bachelor Business Administration), graduate (Master Marketing, Master Behaviour Change, Research Master Behavioural Science) and post-master (Innoveren door Creatief Denken) level on a broad range of topics (e.g., Creativity, Innovation, Consumer behaviour, Marketing, Business Administration, Social influence, Behaviour change).
 From 2012-2015 she was Thesis coordinator and Internship coordinator of the Master’s program Behaviour Change.
 In recent years, together with the Radboud Management Academy, she has lanced the post-master program ‘Innoveren door Creatief Denken’.
 The speed at which organizations are confronted with change is increasing.
 This requires adaptability and creative solutions.
-Ritter has translated the state-of-the-art knowledge on creativity and innovation—from an individual, team, and organizational perspective—into a coherent, hands-on program.
+We have translated the state-of-the-art knowledge on creativity and innovation—from an individual, team, and organizational perspective—into a coherent, hands-on program.